LightSpeedWorks/new-generator/README.md

-[new-generator](https://www.npmjs.org/package/new-generator) - new Generator class for ES6 Harmony generators and iteration
+[new-generator](https://www.npmjs.org/package/new-generator) - new Generator class for ES2015 (ES6 Harmony) generators and iteration
 =========================

   This **new Generator** is general purpose iterable generator.